 - New sidewalks, bike paths, and transit expansions

 - Restoration incentives for projects that benefit the repair of the environmentally-sensitive areas in the Upper Truckee watershed

 - Vacation Rental Ordinance PASSES in the City of SLT: The City of South Lake Tahoe, which does not include the County or Nevada side of the lake, passed the Vacation Rental Ordinance (VHR) on Tuesday, July 21st.
-During the City Council meeting, which was held at the local Tahoe Airport, the new ordinance was favored 4-0 by City Council.
-Beginning on August 21st of this year, a handful of new rules, regulations and fees will take place, not only for the visitors and tourists who are renting out these vacation homes, but also for the home owners as well.
+The City Council meeting held at the local Tahoe Airport favored the new ordinance by 4-0.
+Beginning on August 21st of this year, a handful of new rules, regulations, and fees will take place.
+This will not only be for the visitors and tourists who are renting out these vacation homes but also for the homeowners as well.
 We will go into further detail about this matter in a future blog and explain what this will mean for all Lake Tahoe residents and visitors….so stay tuned!

 If You Would Like To Become a Resident of South Lake Tahoe, Just Follow These 5 Easy Steps: